Maxim-Mazurok/google-api-typings-generator/gapi.client.binaryauthorization/readme.md

 # TypeScript typings for Binary Authorization API v1

-The management interface for Binary Authorization, a system providing policy control for images deployed to Kubernetes Engine clusters.
+The management interface for Binary Authorization, a service that provides policy-based deployment validation and control for images deployed to Google Kubernetes Engine (GKE), Anthos Service Mesh, Anthos Clusters, and Cloud Run.
 For detailed description please check [documentation](https://cloud.google.com/binary-authorization/).

 ## Installing